Return to TauZero.comReturn to Rob TowRob Tow Resume

 2006–2007 – Fonly Institute, Palo Alto, CA (contractor)

-• Image processing and device control - C programming under Microsoft Visual Studio & Windows XP to access and process raw image data from two types of digital cameras.
+• Image processing and device control – C programming under Microsoft Visual Studio & Windows XP to access and process raw color image data from two types of digital cameras.

 • Image processing of raw Bayer mosaic color sensor data to achieve grayscale super resolution.